 As long as its dry, there’s not much better than a day at the beach in our opinion.
 Perranporth is a family favourite for the miles of golden sand, perfect for building sandcastles, paddling in the shallows and picnicking in the sheltered dunes.

-Approximately ten miles away the beach of Portreath operates a dog ban between 8am – 7pm between Easter and 30th September, which may be a preferred option for parents with little ones just crawling.
+Just down the coast, the beach of Portreath operates a dog ban between 8am – 7pm between Easter and 30th September, which may be a preferred option for parents with little ones just crawling.
 Portreath is a beautiful blue flag beach with soft sand and a children’s play park.

 Go Rock Pooling